The Poole Iron Age logboat project

 Now, thanks to very generous donations from the Robert Braithwaite's Autumn Trust, the Gosling Foundation, The Headley Trust and the Valentine Charitable Trust we were able to complete the digital recording of the vessel and meet the publication costs of the monograph.

 The new publication, with work carried out by leaders in their fields, includes distinct chapters on the archaeological and historical background, the environmental context, the timber science and ship science aspects, its conservation and a section on its interpretation and public display.
-This is a foreword by Professor Sean McGrail.
+There is a foreword by Professor Sean McGrail.
 The monograph will contribute enormously to our, until now, fairly limited knowledge of prehistoric craft.